josephg/bijective-varint-js/README.md

  * This method might not use all the bytes of the result.
 Use bytesUsed() to
  * figure out how many bytes of the input were consumed by this method.
  */
-function varintDecode(bytes: Uint8Array): number;
+function decode(bytes: Uint8Array): number;

-// --- Bigint variants ---

 /**
  * Encode the given bigint as a varint.
 Returns the encoded number in a Uint8Array.
  *
- * This method is a wrapper around `varintEncodeIntoBN`.
+ * This method is a wrapper around `encodeIntoBN`.
 If you're encoding into
- * a buffer, its more efficient to use `varintEncodeIntoBN` directly to avoid
+ * a buffer, its more efficient to use `encodeIntoBN` directly to avoid
  * the unnecessary Uint8Array allocation here and the copy into the destination
  * buffer.
+ *
+ * NOTE: This method uses unsigned varint encoding.
+If you want to encode a signed
+ * number, call encodeBN(zigzagEncodeBN(num)).
  */
-function varintEncodeBN(num: bigint): Uint8Array;
+function encodeBN(num: bigint): Uint8Array;

 /** The largest unsigned bigint we can encode (2^128 - 1) */
 const MAX_SAFE_BIGINT: bigint;